maerifat/SarabCraft/README.md

 - **Batch Mode** — Run the same attack across multiple inputs and get aggregate success rates
 - **Robustness Comparison** — Run one attack across many models to see what breaks and what holds
 - **Jobs Queue** — Monitor long-running attacks and benchmarks, review event streams, cancel, and resume supported runs
-- **Model Management** — Add, test, duplicate, disable, and organize image/audio models and remote verification targets from the UI
+- **Model Management** — Add, test, duplicate, disable, and organize image, text, and audio models and remote verification targets from the UI
 - **Dashboard** — Track attack success rates, model vulnerability, and transferability heatmaps over time
 - **History** — Search, filter, compare, replay, and export prior experiments
 - **Reports** — Export styled HTML and JSON evidence for papers, demos, and client-facing work